DELIGHT-LABS/docs-terraswap-io/content/docs/howto/whitelist_assets.md

 bookFlatSection: true
 ---

-# Whitelist your asset
+# Allowlist Your Asset

-Terraswap aims to be a pure DEX, that anyone can mint & list their own assets.
-On the contrary of that, many duplicated scams are also listed and it harms to many innocent users, especially crypto newbies.
-As this matter can harm to grow our ecosystem, we adopt the whitelisting system of Terra repository.
+Terraswap aims to be a pure DEX that anyone can mint and list their own assets.
+However, this direction may accept many scams to be listed that harms many innocent users, especially crypto newbies.
+As this kind of concerns grows, which can disrupt our ecosystem at last, we decided to adopt the safelisting system of the Terra repository.

-Therefore, for project developers, if you want to unify your asset on Terraswap with your logo, you need to whitelist your asset information on the Terra Asset repository.
+According to the above reason, project developers are required to allowlist their asset information on the Terra Asset repository so as to be a verified asset on Terraswap with its logo.

 ---
 > **NOTE**
 >
-> As Terraswap aims & is a pure DEX, Terraswap does not judge whether the asset is a genuine or scam.
+> As Terraswap zeros in on a pure DEX, Terraswap does not judge whether the asset is a genuine or scam by itself.
 All assets should be treated equally & all users have responsible for their transactions on Terraswap.
 Terraswap team has been exempted from any loss from its app usage.
-Be sure that all users are trading the correct token, always check the address before buying.
+Please be sure that you are trading the correct tokens you want by checking their addresses in each transaction.
 ---

-## Find Terra Asset repository
+## Find Terra Asset Repository

 Please find it on [`assets` repository](https://github.com/terra-money/assets)

-## Add your asset information
+## Add Your Asset Information

 1. If your asset is Terra native
     - Modify `cw20/token.js`